 This is what we try and do at Sofar Sounds.
 In fact, it’s the foundation of Sofar.
 Building a wholesome community, all from an online platform.
 We encourage a space where strangers can chat, musicians can talk to fans and we welcome anybody; no matter your occupation, your social status, sexuality, class, ethnicity, age.
 Sofar strives to create a safe, welcoming space for all.

 Technology has enabled me to fulfil my dreams, and create a business that I love.
 But the whole motivation behind this was to cultivate and build community and respect in the music world.
 And this extends to creating real communities in the digitally-dominated world we live in.
-I talk a little more about this subject in the video below, if you’re interested make sure to check it out.

 So next time you are at the dinner table with a phone next to your plate, or walking down the street, with phone in hand and eyes down, I urge you to take a minute to look up.
 Take a minute to put your phone away.
 Take a minute to reach out.
 Log off.
 Sign out.
 And connect with the people beside you.